tastyware/tastytrade/docs/account-streamer.rst

 Disconnect callback
 -------------------

-The Alert Streamer got a "callback" function which can be used to get notified when the WebSocket connection has been disconnected.
+The disconnect callback can be used to run arbitrary code when the websocket connection has been disconnected.
-This is useful for notification purposes in your application or for handling the connection yourself.
+This is useful for notification purposes in your application when you need high availability.
 The callback function should look something like this:

 .. code-block:: python

     async def disconnect_callback(streamer: AlertStreamer):
-        print("Disconnected from the Alert streamer")
+        print("Disconnected!")

 The requirements are that the first parameter be the `AlertStreamer` instance, and the function should be asynchronous.
 This callback can then be used when creating the streamer: